Motorcycle Lane-Splitting: The State Of The Nation

 Honorable mention goes to the Canadian city of Toronto, where filtering throughout the city, as well as allowing motorcycles to “use reserved lanes” in some specific areas of the city, is all up for discussion with City Council Agenda Item MM43.53.
 This agenda item also includes a discussion about dedicated motorcycle parking zones, and of course how to enforce that, and the tax revenue that might be generated from the ticketing.
 Cheers, Toronto; keep up the investigation!

-Source: Lane Share Oregon, WUSA9 (Maryland), KIRO7 (Washington), Stamford Advocate (Connecticut), RideApart (Nevada), AMA, Motorcycle Legal Foundation
+Source: Lane Share Oregon, WUSA9 (Maryland), KIRO7 (Washington), Stamford Advocate (Connecticut), RideApart (Nevada), AMA, Motorcycle Legal Foundation, CycleFish